-Using multiple displays under Windows 98/Me/2000/XP or NT 4.0, program doesn't work with main graphics card
+Problem Using multiple displays under Windows 2000/XP, program doesn't work with main graphics card

-Your main graphics card may not be controlling your primary display.
+Cause Your main graphics card may not be controlling your primary display.
 The graphics card that controls your primary display is the one that first displays information when you restart your computer.
 (A DualHead-supporting graphics card may display this startup information on both of its displays at the same time.)

-Programs that don't recognize multiple displays may not work with a graphics card unless it's controlling your primary display.
+A program that doesn't recognize multiple displays may not work with a graphics card unless it's controlling your primary display.

-Your computer BIOS (Basic Input/Output System) and the slot type (ISA, PCI or AGP - see "Choose an expansion slot", page 3) of each graphics card help determine which graphics card controls your primary display.
+Your computer BIOS (Basic Input/Output System) and the slot type (AGP, PCI, or PCIe - see "Choose an expansion slot", page 3) of each graphics card help determine which graphics card controls your primary display.

-If you're having problems with a program that can be moved on your Windows desktop, run this program on your primary display.
+Solution If you're having problems with a program that can be moved on your Windows desktop, run this program on your primary display.
 Make sure the program window doesn't overlap any other display.
 If the program doesn't work with the graphics card controlling your primary display, or you want your main graphics card to control your primary display, see the other solutions.

-Change the configuration of your computer BIOS so that the slot type of your main graphics card has priority for becoming the primary display.
+Solution Change the configuration of your computer BIOS so that the slot type of your main graphics card has priority for becoming the primary display.
 For information on how to change your computer BIOS settings, see your system manual.